 “And what is this right way?”

 “Everyone has their own definition.
 And that’s okay.
-I will guide those that are foreign to me.
-Be it Veil, Avalon, Eren, Vaix, or Kemet-Raa.
-I wish to guide everyone to a path that leads to harmony.”
+Even if they are foreign to me, I will guide everyone to a path that leads to harmony.”

 Altera stood up and grabbed her bag.
 From her choker and wristbands expanded her armor and covered her clothes and skin.
 Before Ragna could say a word, Altera ordered her with a hand movement to be quiet.